pcostantini/subdivx-dl/README.md

 *TODO*

- * support paging - paged responses
+ * retrieve more pages (currently only works on first page)
- * detect rar on unzip missing
+ * detect rar or unzip missing

 *Nice to have*